The 13th GIO Roundtable

 GIO Co-Chairs

-High-value data application scenarios
+High-value application scenarios of data

 09:15 – 09:35